TN 5 (05-18)

-GN 03325.004 Disclosure When Only the Social Security Number (SSN) is Provided to SSA
+GN 03325.004 Disclosure of Additional Identifying Information When Only the Social Security Number (SSN) is Provided to SSA

-There are extremely rare cases in which SSA may provide identifying information to a requester when only the SSN is provided to SSA.
-Because of the difficulty of identifying an individual’s SSN record without sufficient identifying information, providing a name to match an SSN when no other identifying information (or identifiers) is provided is restricted to certain situations involving serious law enforcement activities or health and safety situations.
-Refer these cases to the Office of Privacy and Disclosure (OPD), Office of the General Counsel (OGC) (see http://sharepoint2007.ba.ssa.gov/ogc/employeeinfo/sub/officelist.aspx?function=Privacy and Disclosure . for contact information).
-Handle all other cases in which only an SSN is provided as potential Freedom of Information Act or Privacy Act denials.
-Respectively, see GN 03350.005B.3. and GN 03350.010.
+There are extremely rare cases in which we may provide identifying information to a requester when the requester provides us with only an SSN.
+Because of the difficulty in identifying an individual’s SSN record without sufficient identifying information, disclosure of a name to a requester to match an SSN when no other identifying information (or identifiers) is provided is restricted to situations involving serious law enforcement activities or health and safety situations.
+Refer these cases to the Office of Privacy and Disclosure (OPD), Office of the General Counsel (OGC).
+Handle all other cases in which the requester provides only an SSN as potential Freedom of Information Act or Privacy Act denials.

-REMINDER: In cases in which a caller does not know the SSN of record, it is SSA’s policy not to disclose the SSN over the telephone even if disclosure is otherwise permitted.
-Advise the caller to make the request in writing or in person (see GN 03360.005A and GN 03340.015B.3.).
+REMINDER: In cases in which a caller does not know the SSN of record, it is our policy not to disclose the SSN over the telephone.
+Advise the caller to make the request in writing or in person.